Applying for a personal loan can be a little scary. After all, lenders don’t hand out cash willy-nilly, even when they’re being paid interest.

 However, personal loans can be a sound financial tactic, for example, for the purpose of debt consolidation.
 That’s when you pay off multiple existing debts with one larger loan, which can simplify bill repayment and save on interest.

-For instance, if you’re making payments on two or three credit cards with different interest rates and differing due dates, it might be difficult to keep track of everything—let alone get ahead.
+For instance, if you’re making payments on two or three credit cards with different interest rates and different due dates, it might be difficult to keep track of everything—let alone get ahead.

 However, taking out one personal loan large enough to pay those debts off, generally means only one monthly payment and one interest rate, which could possibly save you money in the long run as well as making your life a little easier.
 Personal loans can also help you fund home improvements or even cover unexpected medical bills.